• Choose Medicine

 Mefque, Mefloc, Meflotas, Mafloma, Meflar, Meflotag, Altimef, Larium, Mefliam, Zoquine

-Possible Uses of Mefloquine HCL:
+Uses of Lariam

 Mefloquine belongs to the class of medications called antimalarials.
 Mefloquine is used to treat and prevent malaria infections caused by certain types of parasites.
 Malaria is an infection caused by a group of parasites called Plasmodia that enter the blood through bites from infected mosquitoes.